cheesam-fms/DomeProjects/README.md

 # 🌀 Dome Projects Collection

-Welcome to my personal archive of dome-related Unity projects and references.
-This repository serves as a reference hub for experiments, learning, and prototyping immersive dome experiences.
+This is a collection of dome-related Unity plugins and tools, including references to third-party projects—some of which I've tested, others saved for future evaluation.
+It serves as a central archive for learning, experimentation, and further research into immersive dome production.

 ## 🎯 What's Inside